 7) Exploring Unconscious Roots of Problems

-Some counseling techniques take a psychodynamic approach to therapy.
+Some couples counseling techniques take a psychodynamic approach to therapy.
 The purpose is to bring the unconscious roots of a problem to the surface, whether the problem belongs to one or both partners.
 This form of couples counseling is most useful when irrational patterns of reacting exist.
 The belief of a psychodynamic counselor is that significant life events and childhood experiences shape peoples’ behavioral tendencies.
 Such experiences may create an unfulfilled need or a distorted view of reality that leads to dysfunctional behavior.
 Insight into these events serves to change perceptions, and functional patterns of behavior are realized.

 Situations, such as childhood abuse or an unfaithful parent, can lead to unreasonable expectations in a relationship.
 Unreasonable expectations sometimes cause irrational distrust or jealousy.
 During couples counseling, the therapist explores major past experiences in order to change distorted perceptions and eliminate irrational reactions to current events.